skip to content

 While earning your degree in criminal justice, you will study ethics and examine the complex components and functions of the American justice system.

-A degree in criminal justice from Weber State University prepares you for a career working with local, state and federal agencies in the field or in the office.
-You are also prepared to continue studies in criminal justice, public administration and law.
+Work with local, state and federal agencies in the field or in the office.
+You will also be prepared to continue studies in criminal justice, public administration and law.

 Potential job titles include, but are not limited to: